Observations

 What we observed

-The T-11’s canopy, deployment bag, drogue chute, and pack tray have complex folds that require dextrous human hands...
+The T-11’s canopy, deployment bag, drogue chute, and pack tray have unique materials and complex folds that require human dexterity.
+While these are suited for human folding, they pose challenges for automated systems that need greater rigidity or structure for machine handling.

 What we took from analogous domains